Prosecutors paint Ross Harris as an unfaithful husband who wanted a child-free life

 “I think it’s remarkable he didn’t stick his head in that car,” Boring said.
 “He knew what he was going to find.”

-Cooper was buried Saturday in Tuscaloosa, Alabama.
+Cooper, who died June 18, was buried Saturday in Tuscaloosa, Alabama.

 The Cobb County Medical Examiner’s Office determined that the child’s cause of death was “consistent with hyperthermia and the investigative information suggests the manner of death is homicide,” according to a Cobb County Department of Public Safety statement.